microsoft/verisol/INSTALL.md

 The following dependecies are needed to run VeriSol on a Solidity program.
 There are two categories of dependencies:
    - Translating Solidity to Boogie program
    - Run the verifier
+   - Viewing the Corral defect trace in Solidity source

 > NOTE: We currently provide instructions for Windows.
 Instructions for Linux coming soon!